jrpepin/Breadwinner/results/bw_analysis_2014.md

 Sample
 --------------------------------------------------------------------------------
-We restricted the sample to <<dd_di: %6.0fc "$hhmoms_n">> women who first became mothers within the 25 years prior to each interview and currently coreside with minor (age < 18) children.
+We restricted the sample to <<dd_di: %6.0fc "$minus_oldmoms">> women who first became mothers less than 19 years prior to each interview.
 We use the birth history measures (year of each birth) to identify the sample eligble to be included in our analysis.

 ## Sample Construction